djhenderson/EaseXML3/docs/README.rst

 .. hint::

-  If you're reading this file as pure ReST text, use the `buildDoc` script provided with the source distribution of EaseXML or read the HTML version located at www/doc.html in the source distribution.
+  If you're reading this file as pure ReST text, use the `buildDoc` script provided with the source distribution of EaseXML3 or read the HTML version located at www/doc.html in the source distribution.

-Why using EaseXML ?
+Why using EaseXML3 ?
 -------------------

 Are you bored fighting with SAX and DOM to deal with your XML data ?
-EaseXML combines the best Object Oriented features of Python with XML management.
+EaseXML3 combines the best Object Oriented features of Python with XML management.
 Declare some classes inheriting from the `XMLObject` type, you don't have to know the internals, you deal with Objects, you get XML.
 That's all.

-EaseXML is released under the `Python Licence`_, much known as PSF (standing for Python Standard Foundation Licence).
-Since EaseXML widely uses new-style classes it requires at least Python 2.2.
+EaseXML3 is released under the `Python Licence`_, much known as PSF (standing for Python Standard Foundation Licence).
+Since EaseXML3 widely uses new-style classes it requires at least Python 2.2.

 .. _Python Licence: http://www.python.org/psf/

-If you're looking for some kind of persistance system in EaseXML, you may be desapointed.
+If you're looking for some kind of persistance system in EaseXML3, you may be desapointed.
 XMLObjects are basically designed to handle and store data.
-More *complex* concepts like circular references - which seem to be vital for persistance management - lack in EaseXML.
+More *complex* concepts like circular references - which seem to be vital for persistance management - lack in EaseXML3.
 There are **real** Python persistance frameworks like XMLPickle and systems built around YAML.

-EaseXML is at an early stage development.
+EaseXML3 is at an early stage development.
 So it currently doesn't provide support for all XML the features described in the W3C papers.
 The effort is made on simplifying XML management.
 Current planned features
 are:

 - xmlns support
 - Validation (Schema, DTD, Relax NG?)
 - Transitions from/to {Schema,DTD}

-EaseXML is not the only XML Python wrapper around.
-Next section deals with the most significant differences between EaseXML and the others object-xml mappers.
+EaseXML3 is not the only XML Python wrapper around.
+Next section deals with the most significant differences between EaseXML3 and the others object-xml mappers.

 Compared to others